malecki/qmssviz/hw1/_posts/2014-09-18-HW1-Michael-Pearlson.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

-For the two bargraphs below, I have teams on the horizontal axes and median hits and strikeouts on the vertical axes.
-This has nothing to with homeruns, but I was interested to see the rel
+For the two bargraphs below, I have teams on the horizontal axes and median homeruns and strikeouts on the vertical axes.
+I was interested to see what the bargraphs would look like side-by-side to see if this revealed anything more about the relationship.

 ```r